kopecmartin/24h-hackathon-2019/README.md

 We had problems to find any usable library for the animations also called easing so we had to develop something on our own.
-We came up with a quite interesting idea of defining several points on your screen/frame/picture through a user would like an animation to go through.
-Then the app interpolates the given points, create a function which the user can use for getting a y-axe point for any given x-axe point - and that's mostly what's needed for creating an animation.
+We came up with a quite interesting idea of defining several points on a screen/frame/picture through a user would like an animation to go through.
+Then the app interpolates the given points, creates a function which the user can use for getting a y-axe point for any given x-axe point - and that's mostly what's needed for creating an animation.